 A successful full deployment and adoption of SharePoint can cost your organization as much as nine times the price of the original software license.
 Where do these additional costs come from?
 In most cases, the price tag of a successful SharePoint deployment also includes consulting, training and, of course, the cost of SharePoint customizations.
-The time and money spent on these additional investments explain why many businesses are loathing to migrate to new versions of the platform.
+The time and money spent on these additional investments explain why many businesses are loathing to migrate SharePoint to Office 365, and also run into Office 365 migration issues.

 So, does migrating to Office 365 mean you automatically lose all your SharePoint customizations?
 Not necessarily.
 Let’s look at what kind of customizations you can (and can’t) migrate, and explore your options.

 Certain SharePoint customizations simply can’t be migrated to Office 365.
+If they are not discovered, you will have Office 365 migration issues.
 Full trust farm solutions, for instance, cannot be migrated because these make important changes to the underlying code in SharePoint.
 Microsoft cannot allow you to make changes to this code in SharePoint Online as that would affect the overall experience of every business that uses the tool.

 SharePoint Online also does not allow you to migrate any customizations which use the SharePoint Object Model or compiled code (.DLLs, .EXEs, .WSPs, etc.).